Angelika Nussberger: Early life

-Nußberger was born in Munich and studied slavic languages as well as German and French literature at the University of Munich from 1982 to 1987 and Law from 1984 to 1989 at the same university.
-She passed the first state exam in Munich in 1989 and the second state exam in Heidelberg in 1993.
+Nußberger was born in Munich and studied slavic languages as well as German and French literature from 1982 to 1987 and Law from 1984 to 1989 at LMU Munich.
+She passed the first state exam at LMU in 1989 and the second state exam at Heidelberg University in 1993.
 In the same year, she was awarded a doctorate by the University of Würzburg for a dissertation on Soviet constitutional law during the transition period.

 Career

 From 1993 to 2001, Nußberger worked at the Max Planck Society Institute for International and Comparative Social Law, including a period as visiting researcher at Harvard University from 1994 to 1995.
 From 2001 to 2002, she worked as a legal adviser at the Council of Europe in Strasbourg.

 In 2002, Nußberger achieved her habilitation, the highest academic qualification a scholar can achieve in Germany, with a thesis on public international law.
 In October 2002, she was appointed Professor at the Faculty of Law of the University of Cologne and as Director of the Institute of Eastern European Law.
-In 2009, she was elected Vice-Rector (deputy to the Rector) of the university with the newly created position of Vize-Rector for Academic Careers, Diversity and International Affairs.
+In 2009, she was elected Vice-Rector (deputy to the Rector) of the university with the newly created position of Vice-Rector for Academic Careers, Diversity and International Affairs.
 She has been a member of the International Labour Organization's Committee of Experts on the Application of Conventions and Recommendations from 2004 to 2010, and a deputy member of the Council of Europe's Venice Commission from 2006 to 2010.
 In 2010, she was awarded an honorary doctorate by Tbilisi State University in Georgia, the Schader Award in 2015 and an honorary doctorate by Lucian Blaga University of Sibiu in Romania in 2019.

 On 22 June 2010, Nußberger was elected by the Parliamentary Assembly of the Council of Europe judge on behalf of Germany at the European Court of Human Rights, succeeding Renate Jaeger, previously judge of the Federal Constitutional Court of Germany.

 Nußberger has been elected as vice-president of the Court in February 2017.

-In January 2020 Nußberger was appointed as member of the Venice Commission for Germany.
+In January 2020, Nußberger was appointed as member of the Venice Commission for Germany.
 In February 2020, she was appointed by the ECtHR to succeed to Giovanni Grasso as international judge to the Constitutional Court of Bosnia and Herzegovina and in July 2020 as member of the "Commission de réflexion sur la Cour de cassation 2020-2030" to elaborate on reforms regarding the French Court of Cassation (France).